anokic/ryzen-hackintosh/README.md

 ****ISSUE WAS RESOLVED BY CHANGING THE MONITOR -- Second monitor didn't like multi monitor setup on MacOS - Monitor was the problem****

+## DONT UPDATE THE BIOS Macos Boot Loop
+It seems that the new BIOS update for the motherboard B450 Tomahawk Max causes a forever apple logo loop when booting into system.
+I downgraded a few updates.
+Don't update to the latest update of BIOS.

 ## Adobe problems fix
 Adobe applications crash on AMD Hackintoshes due to missing intel_fast_memset instructions.
 Follow [**this guide**](https://gist.github.com/mikigal/8e1f804fcd7dbafbded2f236653be7c8) to get it working!